arangodb/spring-data/README.md

 that same contributor that focuses on inheritance in non-@Documents by persisting the fully-qualified class name.
 On April 17th, despite it having been stated that for COLLECTION-PER-CLASS type of inheritance storing the fully-qualified class name is 100% unnecessary, that alternative PR got merged into upstream Spring Data ArangoDB.
-Despite the fact that the inefficiencies introduced by the alternative PR had been clearly shown, the maintainer of ArangoDB Spring Data refused to merge the original pull request (which had been updated to avoid persistence of the fully-qualified class name for @Documents (because it's unnecessary & causes inefficiencies)), & closed it on May 22nd.
+Despite the fact that the inefficiencies introduced by the alternative PR have been clearly shown, the maintainer of ArangoDB Spring Data refused to merge the original pull request (which had been updated to avoid persistence of the fully-qualified class name for @Documents (because it's unnecessary & causes inefficiencies)), & closed it on May 22nd.
 Thus, to have rational support for COLLECTION-PER-CLASS type of inheritance, there is a need for a customized implementation.